o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

    Depending on the Gem path, this command automatically registers the Gem to one of the manifest files: `.o3de/o3de_manifest.json`, `<engine>/engine.json`, and `<project>/project.json`.

 2. (Optional) Register the Gem to your project.
 This step is optional because when you create a Gem using the O3DE CLI in the previous step, it automatically registers the Gem.
+If you downloaded the ShapeExample Gem from the sample code Gems repository, you must register it to your project.

     ```cmd
     scripts/o3de register -gp C:/o3de-gems/MyCppShapeExample -espp <project-path>